-To qualify for the degree, students must complete core requirements as well as requirements for the major.
-Students must complete a general science core and must choose three of the following streams: biology, chemistry, Earth systems, mathematics and physics.
+Students must complete a general science core and must choose three of the following streams: biology, chemistry, Earth systems, math and physics.

 - medicine and related areas